 Do you have questions about where to access computers?
 Are you having issues getting online?
 If so, Visit Tech Support for assistance with troubleshooting connection problems.
-Tech Support is located on the 2nd Floor of Branch Hall in Tifton.
+Tech Support is located on the 1st Floor of Carlton Center in Tifton.

 All ABAC computers have high-speed internet access and Microsoft Office.
-Laser black/white and color printing are also available.
-Your ABAC Gold Card entitles you to \$10 in printing services for full-time students, and \$5 in printing services for part-time students, each semester.
-Additional printing can be paid for by adding funds to your Gold Card at any PHIL station.
+Pay-for-Printers are available around campus for your printing needs.
+Phil stations are available on the Tifton campus for adding funds to your Gold cards.
+You can also add money to your Gold card online.